-This is an intensive civic engagement and social entrepreneurship fellowship and selected candidates are expected to fully participate in each stage of the fellowship.
+The LDF Fellowship is an intensive civic engagement and social entrepreneurship fellowship and selected candidates are expected to fully participate in each stage of the LDF Fellowship.
 Starting in 2020, the LDF Fellowship will take place over 12 months and include 5 stages:

 For the English Track, which includes a visit to the U.S. as part of Stage Three, applicants must: